 - Water Pollution: Nutrient-rich runoff from agriculture, untreated sewage from coastal resorts, and discharges from boats all contribute to the formation of harmful algae blooms.
 These blooms—like the massive sargassum invasions seen in Mexico and the Caribbean—can smother seagrass beds.
 In high-use swimming areas, chemicals from sunscreen can accumulate, further stressing seagrass.

-When mangroves, seagrass, or salt marshes are degraded or destroyed, their enormous carbon stores are released into the atmosphere.
-Studies show that the degradation and conversion of coastal ecosystems releases up to 1.02 billion metric tons of carbon dioxide into the atmosphere each year.
-That’s the same amount of carbon that is emitted by driving 2.5 trillion miles, or 101 million laps around the earth.
+When blue carbon ecosystems are degraded or destroyed, their enormous carbon stores are released into the atmosphere.
+Studies show that these ecosystems are being lost at a rate of 0.03 to 1% annually, releasing up to 1 billion metric tons of carbon dioxide.
+That’s the same amount of carbon that is emitted by driving 2.6 trillion miles, or 104 million laps around the Earth.

 Conservation and Restoration of Blue Carbon Ecosystems